• Turkce

 ● Esentepe hilltop panorama of Goreme

-● Derinkuyu Underground City
+● Underground City

 ● 3½km Ihlara Canyon walk with churches

-● Lunch at Bellisisrma village
+● Lunch at Belisisrma village

 ● Yaprakhisar Panorama